Cardiac Catheterization To Find and Open Blocked Arteries

 As a regional referral center for high-risk patients, we care for more patients with more advanced stages of heart disease than other area hospitals.
 Our experience means we can handle any emergency related to your heart, great or small.

 Our team also follows guidelines established by the American College of Cardiology and the American Heart Association to beat a treatment time of 90 minutes or less and help prevent damage to heart muscle.
-Our average is 40 minutes — a full 50 minutes shorter than the national average.
+Our door-to-balloon time - the time between a heart attack patient’s arrival at the hospital to the time he or she receives care - is consistently less than the national average.